The push for a People’s Vote on the final Brexit deal is gaining momentum, fast.

 A second referendum is the balanced, democratic way to proceed.
 And then we can turn our attention urgently to the need to create a functional parliament and democracy, to rebuild our crashed systems of governance from the ground up – and tackle the crushing poverty, inequality, educational and environmental disasters that blight Britons’ lives every day but which this parliament has not even begun to tackle.

 Natalie Bennett is the former leader of the Green Party of England and Wales.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.